 “Golf and life are quite similar.
 Accept yourself as you are, if you have only got one leg, you will only ever have one leg, so be happy with it.
 I have never had any issue with feeling or being different.”

-In the northern part of Spain, west of Bilbao sits the elegant city of Santander.
-With its magnificent Cathedral, Magdalena peninsula, and busy port, this gateway through which thousands make their landfall in Spain is rich in history.
-But it is just across the Miera River where a magical spirit is in the air says Juan Postigo Arce.
+In the northern part of Spain, west of Bilbao, sits the elegant city of Santander.
+With its magnificent cathedral, Magdalena peninsula and busy port, this gateway through which thousands make their landfall in Spain is rich in history.
+But it is just across the Miera River where a magical spirit is in the air, says Juan Postigo Arce.

-Juan is happy to own many of the Spanish stereotypes, he is passionate, sometimes a bit impulsive, which he is working on, playful in his sense of humour and likes to sleep a little later than most of his competitors from northern Europe.
+Juan says he is happy to own many of the Spanish stereotypes: he is passionate, sometimes a bit impulsive, which he is working on, playful in his sense of humour and likes to sleep a little later than most of his competitors from northern Europe.
 “It’s in my Spanish blood,” he says, “golf is the centre of my life… I love golf, it’s my hobby.
 I would like to grow this game for all of us, and I think that the way is to go into it professionally.”